ms609/ExploreInapplicable/quartetSpaces/README.md

 # Quick explanation
-These plots show the MDS tree spaces, created using the Robinson Foulds distances between each pair of trees.
-Tree spaces based on the quartet distance are depicted in the folder `quartetSpaces`.
+These plots show the MDS tree spaces, created using the Quartet distances between each pair of trees.
+Tree spaces based on the Robinson Foulds distance are depicted in the folder `pcoaTreeSpaces`.

 The different colours correspond to different optimizations: